Updated 8/22/2019 (Because it was desperately needed)

 The Brotherhood Archives hosts stories set in the Dias Brotherhood and is a cross-genre fantasy novel written by J. Ander.
 It all started out as a serialized experiment to a much bigger project.
 Hy’Ruh-Ha (Novel #1) was created as a stand alone fantasy novel that was written as a side story a larger novel that J. Ander is currently

 slaving over working on sitting on.
 It isn’t your typical fantasy novel.
 It’s a high fantasy drama one might call it slice of life.
-See Author’s Note
+New Term: It is Chronicle Fantasy.

 Yes you do need to read them in order.